 Discussion: Natural areas include environmentally sensitive areas, critical areas and buffers, trail corridors, areas with difficult topography, stands of trees, wildlife habitat, and other natural features.
 To encourage conservation of natural features and habitat protection, development regulations should be established that allow clustering of development at higher densities than otherwise allowed (consistent with overall density allowed for the site).
 If the minimum density cannot be achieved by clustering of development, exceptions to minimum residential density requirements may be permitted.

 LU 5.5 Compatible Development

-Ensure that infill and redevelopment projects are well-designed and compatible with surrounding uses and building types.
+Ensure that infill and redevelopment projects are designed to be compatible with and complement surrounding uses and building types.